EnviroDIY/ModularSensors/README.md

 If the [proper pins](https://www.pjrc.com/teensy/td_libs_AltSoftSerial.html) are available, **[AltSoftSerial](https://github.com/PaulStoffregen/AltSoftSerial)** by Paul Stoffregen is also superior to SoftwareSerial, especially at slow baud rates.
 Neither hardware serial nor AltSoftSerial require any modifications.
 Because of the limited number of serial ports available on most boards, I suggest giving first priority (i.e. the first (or only) hardware serial port, "Serial") to your debugging stream going to your PC (if you intend to debug), second priority to the stream for the modem, and third priority to any sensors that require a stream for communication.
 See the section on [Processor Compatibility](#compatibility) for more specific notes on what serial ports are available on the various supported processors.

 Another possible serial port emulator is [NeoSWSerial](https://github.com/SlashDevin/NeoSWSerial).
 While not as stable as AltSoftSerial, it supports using any pin with pin change interrupts for communication.
-To use NeoSWSerial, you must open the NeoSWSerial.h file and find and uncomment the line ```//#define NEOSWSERIAL_EXTERNAL_PCINT```.
-There are instructions in the ReadMe for the library on how to use EnableInterrupt to activate NeoSWSerial.
-Note that NeoSWSerial is incompatible with any version of SDI-12 communication on most 8MHz processors (including the EnviroDIY Mayfly).
+To use NeoSWSerial, you must open the NeoSWSerial.h file and find and uncomment the line ```//#define NEOSWSERIAL_EXTERNAL_PCINT``` and then recompile the library.
+There are instructions in the NeoSWSerial ReadMe on how to use EnableInterrupt to activate NeoSWSerial.
+Note that NeoSWSerial is generally incompatible with the SDI-12 communication library on most 8MHz processors (including the EnviroDIY Mayfly).
 The two libraries can be compiled together, but because they are in competition for a timer, they cannot be used together.
+The way this (ModularSensors) uses the SDI-12 library resets the timer settings when ending communication, so you may be able to use the two libraries together if the communication is not simultaneous.
+Please test your configuration before deploying it!

 To use a hardware serial stream, you do not need to include any libraries or write any extra lines.
 You can simply write in "Serial#" where ever you need a stream.
 If you would like to give your hardware serial port an easy-to-remember alias, you can use code like this: